Success with Brassicas:

 Use our Cauliflower Planting Program to compare and select varieties according to your needs.

 • Riceyness and interior bract formation.
 When the plants are immature, very warm or hot periods and/or periods of inadequate moisture can result in heads that are malformed: "ricey," pale in color, uneven, and generally unmarketable.
-If you plan on growing crops in warm weather, choosing varieties appropriate for your area can help you avoid these problems.
-In our broccoli trials, for example, 'Imperial' has demonstrated the most heat tolerance.
+If you plan on growing crops in warm weather (mid to high 80’s), choosing varieties appropriate for your area can help you avoid these problems.
+In our broccoli trials, for example, 'Imperial' and 'Monty' have demonstrated the most heat tolerance.
 In our cauliflower trials, the loose-curd 'Song TJS-65' has tolerated periods of heat better than standard white-stemmed varieties.
 For more information on cauliflower production in temperate/frost-free zones, see this guide from the University of California.

 • Buttoning up.
 This term refers to the premature formation of small, unmarketable heads.
 Buttoning up can be caused by several nights of exposure to temperatures below 50°F (10°C) after transplanting.
 Broccoli and cauliflower are more sensitive to cold than many of their cabbage family relatives.
 Avoid buttoning by transplanting at the proper time in your area.
 Adequate water and row covers can also help the developing plants withstand cold spells.

 • Challenges of fluctuating spring temps.
-There is a reason why so many brassicas are grown in the mild, even-temperature areas of California: most of the varieties available today are bred for these conditions and will not tolerate high levels of heat or widely fluctuating temps.
+There is a reason why so many brassicas are grown in the mild, even-temperature areas of California: most of the varieties available today are bred for these conditions and will not tolerate high levels of heat (mid to high 80’s) or widely fluctuating temps.
 Heat and radical changes in temperature can cause broccoli and cauliflower plants to produce heads that are of low quality and unmarketable.
-Cabbage, in comparison, is not affected nearly as much by the vagaries of the weather, and will still form good heads except when the heat is extreme.
+Cabbage and Chinese cabbage, in comparison, are not affected nearly as much by the vagaries of the weather and will still form good heads except when the heat is extreme.

 Purple Sprouting Broccoli